Lalo Mora

-Eduardo Mora Hernández, known simply as Lalo Mora, (born January 24, 1947, in Los Ramones, Nuevo León) is a Mexican norteño singer.
+Eduardo Mora Hernández, known simply as Lalo Mora, (born January 24, 1947, in Los Ramones, Nuevo León) is a Regional Mexican singer.

 Beginnings

-Lalo Mora was born in Los Ramones, Nuevo León, on January 24, 1947, under the name Eduardo Mora Hernández.
-He started singing in bars and was soon known around his hometown, where he made a duet known as Lupe y Lalo.
+Lalo Mora was born in Los Ramones, Nuevo León, Mexico, on January 24, 1947, under the name Eduardo Mora Hernández.
+He started singing in bars and was soon known around his hometown, where he made a duo known as Lupe y Lalo.

 Career

-In 1980 he formed the famous group Los Invasores de Nuevo León.
-He had many great hits, including "Mi Casa Nueva" and "Laurita Garza" In 1993 he decides to pursue a solo career and becomes a successful singer in his own right.
+In 1980, he formed the famous norteño band Los Invasores de Nuevo León as their lead vocalist and bajo sexto player.
+He had several hits with them, including "Mi Casa Nueva" and "Laurita Garza".
+In 1993, he decided to pursue a solo career and became a successful artist in his own right.

+As a soloist, Mora has primarily recorded songs with norteño, but has occasionally recorded songs with Sinaloan banda, mariachi, and sierreño.

-In 2020 he confirmed that he acquired the COVID-19 virus, but is now stable.
+In 2020, he confirmed that he acquired the COVID-19, but was now stable.
+He has since made a full recovery.

+Mora's oldest son, Lalo Mora Jr., is the lead vocalist and bajo sexto player of norteño band Los Herederos de Nuevo León.